DazedNConfused-/macata-launcher/README.md

 ## Requirements

-MaCata requires Java 11 to run.
+MaCata requires Java 17 (LTS) or superior to run.

 ## Installation